vippsas/vipps-developers/test-environment.md

 [portal.vipps.no](https://portal.vipps.no).

 The partner must also:
-1. Explain in the order form that it is only for access to the test environments
+1. Explain in the order form that it is only for access to the test environment.
 2. Notify their partner manager that they only need test access.

 Since "Vipps Logg inn" does not require the same regulatory checks (KYC, AML, etc),